OSU-Net/cyder/docs/api/intro.rst

 :Version: 0.1 (draft)
 :API Version: 1

-The Cyder API allows read-only access to DNS records and static interfaces stored in the database.
+The Cyder API allows read-only access to DNS records, systems, and static interfaces stored in the database.
 In the future, it will also provide read-write access to these resources.

-This document's examples are written in Python and make use of the urllib2 library, but any language and library that can make HTTP requests may also be used.
+This document's examples are written in Python and make use of the urllib2 standard Python library, but any language and library that can make HTTP requests may also be used.

 For readability, API responses in this tutorial will be formatted with linebreaks and indentation.
 Actual API responses will differ.